MarcinKonowalczyk/ceas-processing/README.md

 ## ToDo's

 - More general collision detection?
+- Curved mirrors
+- Show the requirement for the cavity stability criterion
 - Evanescent wave cavities (This would require coding in a separate behavior for the photons when they are in the evanescent wave, and will probably be non-trivial)